Federal appeals court greenlights federal deportation policy - KESQ

 The Homeland Security guidance “does not impose any direct costs on the States or threaten the loss of any federal funding,” wrote chief circuit Judge Jeff Sutton.

-Emilee Cantrell, press secretary for Montana Attorney General Austin Knudsen, said in a statement the court’s “decision unfortunately allows President Biden to continue his dangerous immigration policies.”

-“The border crisis has devastating impacts in Montana and states across the nation,” Cantrell said.
-“Attorney General Knudsen will continue to use every available tool to make the Biden administration do its job and secure the border.”

-Messages were left with the Arizona and Ohio attorneys general seeking comment.
+Messages were left with the Arizona, Ohio and Montana attorneys general seeking comment.